ARMmbed/mbed-os-example-filesystem/README.md

 Mbed OS has two options for the file system:

 - [**LittleFileSystem**](https://os.mbed.com/docs/v5.6/reference/littlefilesystem.html) -
-  The little file system (LittleFS) is a fail-safe file system we designed for embedded systems, specifically for microcontrollers that use flash storage.
+  The little file system is a fail-safe file system we designed for embedded systems, specifically for microcontrollers that use flash storage.